 Coca-Cola maintains that it will not do away with the packaging as consumers prefer plastic bottles.
 As a result, Coca Cola has embarked on a recycling initiative with Sweden becoming the flagship country.
 From 2020, Coca-Cola will make all of its plastic bottles from 100% recycled material.

 Note: Looking to invest your money in Coca Cola, or more generally interested in wider investment ideas?
 We have a range of resources that could help.
-See our featured stockbrokers and mobile trading apps for US customers.
-Alternatively, for buying shares in the UK, see our featured Stockbrokers or Spreadbetting companies for more details.
+See our featured stock brokers and mobile trading apps for US customers.
+Alternatively, if you want to buy shares in the UK, see our featured Stock brokers or Spreadbetting companies for more details.